ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/azure.md

 #### 3. File upload providers

 There are many options for storing files outside of your virtual machine, Strapi have built a few and the community is constantly building new ones.
-See the [following guide](/developer-docs/latest/development/plugins/upload.md#create-providers) on searching for options as well as installing them.
+See the [以下指南](/developer-docs/latest/development/plugins/upload.md#create-providers) on searching for options as well as installing them.